Skip to main content

 Where and when

 The Marathon itself starts early in the morning at the Place du Triangle de l’Amitié.
-Limited to 2,000 competitors, the runners line up to take on the challenge of running from Chamonix to Argentière to Plan Praz (the Brévent mid-station).
-However for 2022 the race finish line has changed and runners will return to Place du Triangle du l'Amitié where it all began many hours before.
+Limited to 2,300 competitors, the runners line up to take on the challenge of running from Chamonix to Vallorcine and back to Place du Triangle de l'Amitié where it all began many hours before.

 The beginning of the race, from Chamonix to Lavancher is mostly in the shade, however, much of the race is under the full glare of the summer sun.
 This race is much more gruelling than your average marathon; not only is it over cross-country trails and up steep ascents but Chamonix itself is almost as high as Mount Snowdon – so before the runners even set off they are struggling with racing at high altitude.
 This is evident in the race times; the average Marathon du Mont Blanc winner usually completes the course in around 4h to 4h30.
 If you compare this with the more well-known London and New York marathons, where the average winning time is usually just over two hours, you can see a clear difference.